-1. Add dextrose, lemons, ginger and lactose to 5 litres of hot water and simmer for 25 minutes.
+1. Add dextrose, lemon juice, zest, ginger and lactose to 5 litres of hot water and simmer for 25 minutes.

 2. Pour 10 litres of cold water into your fermenter then pour in the hot mixture through a sieve or straining bag.

 3. Stir and top up with cold water to make 23 litres.
 Add yeast and nutrient when temperature is around 25°C.

 5. After 1 week check gravity using hydrometer, once gravity is stable for 2 consecutive days bottle using 2 tsp sugar per 750ml bottle.
 Let the bottles condition in a cool, dark position for at least a couple of weeks.

 -Use the chilled water to reach a satisfactory temperature and add yeast immediately.

 -Maintain a cool even temperature in the fermenter.

 -Place the fermenter in a tray and wrap it in a blanket with an end in a container of water.